This quick and easy Hunan Chicken stir fry recipe pairs juicy chicken and tender vegetables with the best sweet and spicy Hunan Sauce!

 - Sugar: A little sugar gives this sauce the finishing touch.
 Feel free to substitute honey, if you prefer.

 How to Make Hunan Chicken

 - Prep the Chicken.
-Place the cut up chicken and two tablespoons of cornstarch in a zip-top bag.
+Place the chicken slices and cornstarch in a zip-top bag.
 Seal the bag and shake everything around to coat.

 - Cook the Chicken.
 Heat the vegetable oil in a wok or a large skillet set over high heat.
-Add the chicken slices to the heated oil in one single layer, and season with salt and pepper.
-Cook for about 7 minutes, turning once or twice, until done.
+Add the chicken in one single layer, season it with salt and pepper, and cook for about 7 minutes or until done.
 You’ll need to cook the chicken in batches if your skillet isn’t big enough.

 - Cook the Vegetables.
-Remove the chicken from the wok or skillet, and set aside.
-Cook the broccoli, pepper, and mushrooms for 4 to 5 minutes, or until they are tender.
-Stir in the garlic, and cook for 20 seconds or so.
+Remove the chicken from the wok and set it aside.
+Cook the broccoli, pepper, and mushrooms for 4 to 5 minutes or until they are tender.
+Stir in the garlic, and cook for 15 seconds or so.

 - Make the Sauce.
 While the veggies are cooking, whisk together the chicken broth, soy sauce, oyster sauce, rice vinegar, chili paste, cornstarch, and sugar in a small bowl.

 - Combine All the Ingredients.
 Return the chicken to the skillet.
 Pour the sauce over the chicken and veggies, and bring it to a simmer.
 Continue to cook for a couple minutes, or until the sauce is thickened.

 - Enjoy!
 Remove the finished stir fry from the heat.
 Garnish with green onions, if using, and serve.